 Get Emergency Contraception NOW

-lt is great news that Plan B One-Step is now available for anyone to buy, directly on the shelf, but it can be very expensive.
+lt is great news that EC is now available for anyone to buy, directly on the shelf, but it can be very expensive; read this report about the cost of EC from the American Society for Emergency Contraception here.
 If cost is an issue, you may want to find a family planning clinic that offers EC for a reduced rate.